felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 Thanks to Matt Morris for making a [video](https://www.youtube.com/watch?v=_WCfaGarc4U) that became the foundation of my learning system.

+Thanks to the following people who gave me feedback on this text: Julien Gaboriaud, Catherine Proulx, Maxime Bergeron.

 And **thank you** for giving this text a chance.

 ---